Neurofilament: Neurofilament proteins

 The protein composition of neurofilaments varies widely across different animal phyla.
 Most is known about mammalian neurofilaments.
-Historically, mammalian neurofilaments were originally thought to be composed of just three proteins called neurofilament protein L (low molecular weight; NFL), M (medium molecular weight; NFM) and H (high molecular weight; NFH).
+Historically, mammalian neurofilaments were originally thought to be composed of just three proteins called neurofilament protein NF-L (low molecular weight; NF-L), NF-M (medium molecular weight; NF-M) and NF-H (high molecular weight; NF-H).
 These proteins were discovered from studies of axonal transport and are often referred to as the "neurofilament triplet".
-However, it is now clear that neurofilaments also contain the protein internexin and that neurofilaments in the peripheral nervous system can also contain the protein peripherin. (this is different from peripherin 2 that is expressed in the retina).
-Thus mammalian neurofilaments are heteropolymers of up to five different proteins: NfL, NfM, NfH, internexin-alpha and peripherin.
+However, it is now clear that neurofilaments also contain the protein α-internexin and that neurofilaments in the peripheral nervous system can also contain the protein peripherin. (this is different from peripherin 2 that is expressed in the retina).
+Thus mammalian neurofilaments are heteropolymers of up to five different proteins: NF-L, NF-M, NF-H, α-internexin and peripherin.
 The five neurofilament proteins can co-assemble in different combinations in different nerve cell types and at different stages of development.
 The precise composition of neurofilaments in any given nerve cell depends on the relative expression levels of the neurofilament proteins in the cell at that time.
-For example, NfH expression is low in developing neurons and increases postnatally in neurons with myelinated axons.
-In the adult nervous system neurofilaments in small unmyelinated axons contain more peripherin and less NfH whereas neurofilaments in large myelinated axons contain more NfH and less peripherin.
+For example, NF-H expression is low in developing neurons and increases postnatally in neurons with myelinated axons.
+In the adult nervous system neurofilaments in small unmyelinated axons contain more peripherin and less NF-H whereas neurofilaments in large myelinated axons contain more NF-H and less peripherin.
 The type III intermediate filament subunit, vimentin, is expressed in developing neurons and a few very unusual neurons in the adult in association with type IV proteins, such as the horizontal neurons of the retina.

 The triplet proteins are named based upon their relative size (low, medium, high).
 The apparent molecular mass of each protein determined by SDS-PAGE is greater than the mass predicted from the amino sequence.
-This is due to the anomalous electrophoretic migration of these proteins and is particularly extreme for neurofilament proteins M and H due to their high content of charged amino acids and extensive phosphorylation.
-All three neurofilament triplet proteins contain long stretches of polypeptide sequence rich in glutamic acid and lysine residues, and NfM and especially NfH also contain multiple tandemly repeated serine phosphorylation sites.
+This is due to the anomalous electrophoretic migration of these proteins and is particularly extreme for neurofilament proteins NF-M and NF-H due to their high content of charged amino acids and extensive phosphorylation.
+All three neurofilament triplet proteins contain long stretches of polypeptide sequence rich in glutamic acid and lysine residues, and NF-M and especially NF-H also contain multiple tandemly repeated serine phosphorylation sites.
 These sites almost all contain the peptide lysine-serine-proline (KSP), and phosphorylation is normally found on axonal and not dendritic neurofilaments.
-Human NfM has 13 of these KSP sites, while human NF-H is expressed from two alleles one of which produces 44 and the other 45 KSP repeats.
+Human NF-M has 13 of these KSP sites, while human NF-H is expressed from two alleles one of which produces 44 and the other 45 KSP repeats.